Hebs-Web-Design/hugo-modules/picture/README.md

   * Crop
   * Resize (no option set)
 * The "anchor" option is only supported for "fill" and "crop" operations.
 * The "versions" option must be provided as a comma seperated list of numbers.
 Currently only whole numbers are supported so generating a 3.5x image version is not supported.
 In addition one or both of "width" and "height" must be provided.
-This defines the "1x" version with alternate resolutions being calculated from this size.
+This defines the "1x" version with alternate resolutions being calculated upwards from this size.